The Blind Side (2009)

 Nate’s Grade: B-

-Posted on November 23, 2009, in 2009 Movies and tagged book, drama, john lee hancock, lily collins, oscars, sandra bullock, sports, strong heroine, tim mcgraw, true-life.
+Posted on November 23, 2009, in 2009 Movies and tagged book, drama, john lee hancock, kim dickens, lily collins, oscars, sandra bullock, sports, strong heroine, tim mcgraw, true-life.
 Bookmark the permalink.
 Leave a comment.